 This strategy applies to people who meet all the following criteria:

-- You plan to take the standard deduction and
+- You plan to take the standard deduction, and

 Distributions from tax-deferred retirement accounts count as ordinary income.
 That affects your taxes, and sometimes large RMDs result in income-related surcharges on Medicare premiums.